- Published on

 Headless Pi - For dummies

 Today, my Raspberry Pi 4 arrived.
-Pretty exited to finally own one.
+Pretty excited to finally own one.
 I used Raspberry Pi 3 & 4 occasionally in my Uni days previously.
 Now, I would like to have a little server running at home for various projects.
-I didn't find the needs to make it like a 'computer', ie with monitor, mouse & keyboards attached.
-Controlling it via terminal using host machine is fine.
+I didn't find the need to make it like a 'computer', i.e., with monitor, mouse & keyboards attached.
+Controlling it via terminal using the host machine is fine.

 Create boot media

 Grab a microSD card; 16-32Gb is fine.
-Download Raspberry Pi Imager, or other imager tool like Balena Etcher to burn the OS Image to the microSD card.
-I'm using latest Raspberry Pi Bookworm 64-bit OS.
-Before installing, customize the OS by set the hostname, Wifi SSID & Password, enabling SSH etc. For more info, read the docs here.
+Download Raspberry Pi Imager, or other imager tools like Balena Etcher to burn the OS Image to the microSD card.
+I'm using the latest Raspberry Pi Bookworm 64-bit OS.
+Before installing, customize the OS by setting the hostname, Wi-Fi SSID & Password, enabling SSH, etc. For more info, read the docs here.

-Once the OS is installed, remove the microSD card from the host and insert it to the Raspberry Pi.
+Once the OS is installed, remove the microSD card from the host and insert it into the Raspberry Pi.
 Power it up.
 Wait for a few minutes for the first boot.

 Connect over SSH